-- Lay and professional clients; - Other parties and their legal representatives, for the purposes of resolving my client's case; - potential witnesses, in particular experts - courts or other tribunals to whom documents are presented;
+- Lay and professional clients; - Other parties and their legal representatives, for the purposes of resolving my client's case; - potential witnesses, in particular experts - courts or other tribunals to whom documents are presented; - Parties to adjudications or arbitrations in which I am acting as adjudicator or arbitrator; - Pupils or mini pupils; - The Clerks and Staff who are employed by Hailsham Chambers to provide practice management and administrative services.
+As part of this a software management tool is used; - Practice management and administrative services provided by Hailsham Chambers such as IT support staff, email provider, data transportation, storage and disposal providers; - In the event of complaints or a dispute or other legal matters, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Boards, the Legal Ombudsman, or my legal advisors; - Law enforcement officials, government authorities, or other third parties to meet my legal obligations; - Any other party where I ask you and you consent to the sharing.

-- Pupils or mini pupils; - The Clerks and Staff who are employed by Hailsham Chambers to provide practice management and administrative services.
-As part of this a software management tool is used; - Practice management and administrative services provided by Hailsham Chambers such as IT support staff, email provider, data transportation, storage and disposal providers; - In the event of complaints or a dispute or other legal matters, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Boards, the Legal Ombudsman, or my legal advisors; - Law enforcement officials, government authorities, or other third parties to meet my legal obligations; - Any other party where I ask you and you consent to the sharing. - As a barrister and from time to time I may be involved in the training of a pupil barrister or in providing an aspiring barrister with work experience (a 'minipupil') which is important in promoting access to my profession.
+As a barrister and from time to time I may be involved in the training of a pupil barrister or in providing an aspiring barrister with work experience (a 'mini-pupil') which is important in promoting access to my profession.
 They are bound by written confidentiality obligations not to disclose any information about my cases that I share with them.
 You have the right to refuse that your personal data is provided to pupils or mini-pupils.
 Please tell me if you wish to do so.